ThomasVitale/package-for-tekton-pipelines/docs/high-availability.md

 The Tekton Pipelines controllers support high availability following an active/active model based on the leader election strategy.
 Work is distributed among replicas based on buckets.

-The leader election configuration is managed via the `leader_election.*` properties (customizing the `config-leader-election` ConfigMap in each namespace used by Tekton Pipelines).
+The leader election configuration is managed via the `config-leader-election.*` properties (customizing the `config-leader-election` ConfigMap in each namespace used by Tekton Pipelines).

 ```yaml
 config-leader-election: